-If you are to be awarded with a scholarship you will be notified shortly after attending the Assessment Day.
-You will need to secure a place on an eligible PGCE course in order for the scholarship to be validated.
+If you are to be awarded a scholarship you will be notified shortly after attending the Assessment Day.
+You will need to secure a place on an eligible training course in order for the scholarship to be validated.

-Please note, should you be shortlisted you will be expected to attend an Assessment Day on 29 July 2013.
+Please note, if your application is shortlisted you must be available to attend an Assessment Day in London on 27 August.